Callitris gracilis

-Callitris gracilis, commonly known as native pine or slender cypress pine is a conifer in the family Cupressaceae, native to southern Australia.
+Callitris gracilis, commonly known as slender cypress-pine is a conifer in the cypress family, Cupressaceae, native to southern Australia.

 Description

 It is a broad conical tree growing up to 20 m high.
-The leaves are reduced to tiny structures, which clasp the flexible green stems.
-The tiny male and female flower structures occur on the same tree, with the male flowers capable of shedding huge clouds of pollen in winter.
-The fruit is a woody globe-shaped cone, 2.5-4 cm in diameter, with six thick segments that open at maturity to release papery-winged seeds.
+The leaves are reduced to tiny scales, which clasp the flexible green stems.
+It is monoecious, with the tiny male and female cones occurring on the same tree.
+The male cones are capable of shedding huge clouds of pollen in winter.
+The mature woody globe-shaped cone is 2.5-4 cm in diameter, with six thick valvate scales that open at maturity to release papery-winged seeds.
 The cones may persist on the tree for many years, and each one can hold up to 30 seeds.